dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 In an interview with the Associate Vice Chancellor for Research, Marcia Smith, the recent surge in UCLA’s public funding is a direct result of the university’s high research productivity, specialized facilities, and expertise in particular fields of study—namely, the institution’s ongoing research and the institution’s clinical trials into HIV treatment.

 In 2020, a grant of $400 million from the AIDS Clinical Trials Group (ACTG), the largest HIV research network composed of universities and nonprofits, was awarded to UCLA.
-A portion of this grant was also directed towards identifying effective treatments for early onset of COVID-19 in patients (CQ 9).
+A portion of this grant was also directed towards identifying effective treatments for early onset of COVID-19 in patients.

 Despite an overall positive trajectory, Smith expects there to be a drop in annual growth rate in overall public funding once the grant shifts to the next recipient within the ACTG network in 2027.
-(CQ 10)

 “That [ACTG] is a big component of the increase [in funding], but there’s an increase without it,” said Smith in an interview with The Stack back in October.